Each of us is a seeker,

-Excerpt from a short talk by Sri Chinmoy given during one of the twice weekly meditations that he held at the United Nations.
+Excerpt from a short talk by Sri Chinmoy, given during one of his twice-weekly meditations at the United Nations.

 To live in joy is to live the inner life.
 This is the life that leads to self-realisation.
 Self-realisation is God-realisation, for God is nothing other than the Divinity that is deep inside each of us, waiting to be discovered and revealed.

 The inner world embodies Peace, Light and Bliss.
 The outer world, unfortunately, does not right now embody these qualities, whereas the inner world has them in boundless measure.
 So we try to establish a free access to the inner world by virtue of our inner cry and our soulful meditation.
 We call this our aspiration.

 There is no difference between inner happiness and aspiration.
 They are one.
 Aspiration is the flame and happiness is the light of the flame.

 Is there any difference